microsoft/quick-authentication/docs/quick-authentication-ios-reference.md

 ### MSQACompletionBlock and MSQAAccountInfo

-`MSQASignIn` methods that return account information do so by invoking an `MSQACompletionBlock`
+`MSQASignInClient` methods that return account information do so by invoking an `MSQACompletionBlock`

 with `MSQAAccountInfo` defined as
 ```objectivec